leonp/leonp.github.io/blog/work/_posts/2016-12-01-managing-self-service-project.md

 ---
 title: Managing a project to design and install library self-service software
-img: mvp.jpg
+img: kiosks.jpg
-alt: A board with post-its of product features sorted into categories
+alt: 2 self-service kiosks
 excerpt: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 summary: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 category: work